-The FY2019 Budget includes \$49.0 million for direct salaries and wages which includes \$1.6 million for the merit program.
+The FY2019 Budget includes \$49.3 million for direct salaries and wages which includes \$1.6 million for the merit program.
 This is 3.5% of total direct salaries and wages.
-Total budgeted full-time employees' (FTE's) positions for FY2019 are 853 (see Staffing Summary page 47) which is a net increase of 20 positions over the prior year's budget.
-Three positions were added by the Contact Center and Collections (CCC) department, System and Incident Management added thirteen and the Maintenance department added six positions.
-The Operations converted one part-time position budgeted in FY2018 to full-time position and Administrative Services eliminated three positions.
+Total budgeted full-time employees' (FTE's) positions for FY2019 are 856 (see Staffing Summary page 47) which is an incremental 23 positions over the prior year's budget.
+Eight positions were added by the Contact Center and Collections (CCC) department, System and Incident Management added seven and the Maintenance department added six positions.
+The Operations and CCC departments each converted one part-time position budgeted in FY2018 to full-time positions.
 These additional employees give these departments the resources to address work demands and increase customer service.